x84-extras/x84-extras/README.md

     $ cd /path/to/x84/scripts
     $ git init .

-Next, the Rumors module is added to the `scriptpath` repo as a *submodule*:
+Next, the Rumors mod is added to the `scriptpath` repo as a *submodule*:

     $ git submodule add https://github.com/x84-extras/rumors rumors